Ebazhanov/linkedin-skill-assessments-quizzes/html/html-quiz.md

 - [ ] HTML structures and provides a rudimentary look to webpages.
 - [ ] HTML is responsible for the structure, styling, and interactivity of webpages.
 - [ ] HTML is responsible for the structure and styling of webpages.

+#### Q81.
+What is the correct way to describe an empty element, such as a line break tag?

+- [ ] It displays nothing on a website.
+- [ ] It has opening and closing tags but no child content.
+- [ ] It has child content but no closing tag.
+- [x] It has no child content and no closing tag.